ijoo/IRC-Scripting/README.md

-# eggdrop
+# All about IRC
-My Eggdrop Collection Script..
+Collection Script..
 Some Created By me..
 Some from Internet..